Fjgraterol/PersonalBusinessCard/README.md

 ## About

 I utilized React to build my own personal business card.
 I used Scrimba to learn about React.
-Watch my deployed business card [here](https://franklin-graterol-card.netlify.app/)
+See my deployed business card [here](https://franklin-graterol-card.netlify.app/)

 Quick start: